Thomas Elyot (ca. 1490 – 1546) was an English humanist and diplomat.

-He is claimed to have been the first person to translate Classical texts directly from Greek into English, as well as the first to write scholarly texts in English rather than Latin.
+He is claimed to have been the first person to translate classical texts directly from Greek into English, as well as the first to write scholarly texts in English rather than in Latin.

 The Defence of Good Women (1540) presents one of Elyot’s later works, and has been variously interpreted as a veiled eulogy of Henry VIII’s first wife, Catherine of Aragon (d.
-1533), but also as an attempt to curry favour with his fourth wife, Anne of Cleeves.
+1533), or as an attempt to curry favour with his fourth wife, Anne of Cleeves.

 Elyot died in 1546 in Cambridgeshire.

 Fox, Alistair.
 “Thomas Elyot (1490?-26 March 1546).”
 Sixteenth-Century British Nondramatic Writers: Second Series.
 Ed.
 David A. Richardson.
 Vol. 136.
 Detroit: Gale, 1994.
 94-106.
 Dictionary of Literary Biography Vol. 136.
 Dictionary of Literary Biography Main Series.
 Web.
 30 Aug.
 2016.
 URL http://go.galegroup.com.proxy3.library.mcgill.ca/ps/i.do?id=NZPAVT589090225&v=2.1&u=crepuq_mcgill&it=r&p=DLBC&sw=w&asid=6b93cb98c309352f176553f5bccbb0ac